docpad-archive/documentation/01-start/04-begin.html.md

 ## Adding the Blog Posts

-We now have all the tools and knowledge to be able to create our blog post section, so we'll leave that bit as an exercise for yourself so you have a chance to cement the knowledge in.
-Time to get cracking! :)
+As you now have all the tools and knowledge required to be able to create the blog post section, we've left that part as an exercise for you!
+We've done this so you can best retain and make use of all the awesomeness you've just learned.

-- If you need pointers:
+- If you need a few pointers to help you get started, here you go :)
 	- Create a new layout called `post` that will use the default layout, use this layout to perform custom styling for your blog post (e.g. `<div class="post"><%- @content %></div>`).
 	- When creating your blog posts, we recommend giving them a `date` meta data attribute in the format of `date: 2012-12-25` so you can sort your blog posts by that date in descending order.
 	- Create a new directory called `posts` that contains all your blog posts, and use the query `relativeOutDirPath: 'posts'` for your custom collection to get all documents inside the `posts` output directory (`/my-new-website/out/posts`).
 You can refer to the [Meta Data Page](/docpad/meta-data) for more information about what attributes are already available to you.
 	- Create a new page called `posts.html.eco` that lists all your blog posts, this will be more or less the same as our navigation menu.
 If you would like to display descriptons of the blog posts, just add that as a meta data attribute for the blog posts, then output that meta data attribute.
 If you want to show the rendered content of the data, you can use `post.contentRenderedWithoutLayouts`.
 You can refer to the [Meta Data Page](/docpad/meta-data) for more information about what attributes are already available to you.

-- If you get stuck just hop on over to our [IRC Support Channel (docpad on freenode)](http://webchat.freenode.net/?channels=docpad) and someone will help you out soon enough :) [You can also discover all of our Official Support Channels via our Support Page.](/support)
+- If you're stuck and need some help, just hop on over to our [IRC Support Channel (docpad on freenode)](http://webchat.freenode.net/?channels=docpad) and someone will be with you soon enough :) [You can also discover all of our available Support Channels via our Support Page.](/support)

+By the way, congratulations - you now possess all the foundations required to be able to write amazing and powerful web applications like those already in our [showcase](/docpad/showcase).
+To recap, you now know how to:

+- write documents in any language, markup, pre-processor, templating engine, whatever you wish by installing the necessary plugin for it and changing the extensions for the document
+- perform powerful abstractions using layouts, meta data, template data, and configuration files
+- create incredibly efficient custom collections filtered and sorted by your own criteria
+- do your own custom listings of content

+But it doesn't stop there, these were just the foundations - if you can think it, then you're able to accomplish it with DocPad.
+Really, there are no limits with DocPad - that's why DocPad sets you free.

+So, farewell and enjoy your epic journey.
+The power is yours!